Haksell/gomoku/README.md

 - simplify coeffistic and training:
   - put unique coeffs before stencil coeffs to simplify indexing
   - create proper `Coeffs` type instead of jumbled array
-- improve idabp by updating cache keys (TODO comment in `idabp.rs` goes more in depth)
 - update double threes in `do_move` and `undo_move`
 - dynamic heuristic update on `do_move` (each position updates predetermined amount of states BITBOARD)
 - wins by captures or alignment in stats